 Each certified table database is available on the ICCF Webserver system.
 In case the table database shows a win that supersedes the 50-move rule, the win will be awarded.
 Reference to support the claim shall be sent to the Tournament Director.
 TEAM: Reference to support the claim shall be sent to the Team Captain.
+The Team Captain, in turn, shall inform the Tournament Director.

-The Team player making a claim to the TD (or to the TC in a TEAM event).
+Claims of wins or draws based on the ICCF approved 6-piece tablebase are handled by the player making a claim to the TD (or to the TC in a TEAM event).